CIA = Courage In Action

 While witnessing this moment of unabashed reverence, I was reminded again how fortunate I’ve been to have a father like my dad, and a mother like my mom.
 Watching him in the predawn dark, made me think back to all those long ago winter mornings of my youth.
 It was often still dark when I’d stumble up the stairs from my basement bedroom, weak with sleep, dragging my blanket behind me as I climbed.
 Predictably, I’d find my dad in his underwear, kneeling in front of the brick fireplace steadily blowing life into the beginning sparks of a new flame.

 I stopped along the path to pull a rock from my sandal and carelessly tossed it into the sea.
-I watched the ripples widen and bob, the ever growing rings radiating from the area of impact, and steadily making their way back towards the shore.
-They lick the rocks like ice cream, lap the sweet frothy butter fat of the shore.
+I watched the ripples widen and bob, the ever growing rings radiating from the area of impact, and steadily making their way back towards the beach, where they lick the rocks like ice cream, lap the sweet frothy butter fat of the shore.

 I am certain my father, like me, like all of us, had moments when all he wanted to do was drift away from the chaos of the reef and just be.
 Believe me.
 I have four brothers, who can only be described as spirited.
 Not to mention, me.
 But my father has kept swimming, and so too, must I.